Vivakor Inc. (VIVK) Shares Rise Despite Market Challenges - News Heater

-The stock of Vivakor Inc. (NASDAQ: VIVK) has increased by 30.61 when compared to last closing price of 1.09.Despite this, the company has seen a gain of 25.44% in its stock price over the last five trading days.
+The stock of Vivakor Inc. (NASDAQ: VIVK) has increased by 6.03 when compared to last closing price of 1.16.Despite this, the company has seen a gain of 17.14% in its stock price over the last five trading days.

 Is It Worth Investing in Vivakor Inc. (NASDAQ: VIVK) Right Now?

-, and the 36-month beta value for VIVK is at 0.31.
-Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for VIVK is 0.31.
+Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode